tweepy/tweepy/docs/api.rst

                    embedded Tweet.
    :param lang: Request returned HTML and a rendered Tweet in the specified
                 Twitter language supported by embedded Tweets.
+   :param theme: When set to ``dark``, the Tweet is displayed with light text
+                 over a dark background.
+   :param link_color: Adjust the color of Tweet text links with a hexadecimal
+                      color value.
+   :param widget_type: Set to ``video`` to return a Twitter Video embed for the
+                       given Tweet.
+   :param dnt: When set to ``true``, the Tweet and its embedded page on your
+               site are not used for purposes that include personalized suggestions and personalized ads.

    :rtype: :class:`JSON` object